lpsinger/requests-gracedb/docs/index.rst

 ligo-requests Documentation
 ===========================

-ligo-requests provides a generic REST API client for the LIGO/Virgo services.
+ligo-requests provides a generic REST API client for LIGO/Virgo services.
 It uses the powerful `Requests`_ package for reliable and high-throughput HTTP connection pooling.

 Quick Start